karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - Removed remaining TypeDoc config-schema reference warnings by decoupling `DynamodbPluginConfig` from the internal Zod schema symbol.
 - Split root vs /get-dotenv packaging outputs: add a real get-dotenv entrypoint build and map its export types to dist/get-dotenv/index.d.ts.
 - Fixed rollup build by externalizing dependency subpath imports (e.g. `@karmaniverous/get-dotenv/cliHost`) so transitive deps like `npm-run-path` are not bundled.
+- Added a compact STAN-assistant guide for using the base library and the get-dotenv DynamoDB plugin (entrypoints, typing model, lifecycle/migration semantics, and common pitfalls).